n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.deepl.md

 # DeepL

-The DeepL node allows you to automate work in DeepL, and integrate DeepL with other applications. n8n has built-in support for a wide range of DeepL features, including translating languages.
+Use the DeepL node to automate work in DeepL, and integrate DeepL with other applications. n8n has built-in support for a wide range of DeepL features, including translating languages.

 On this page, you'll find a list of operations the DeepL node supports and links to more resources.